Anita Daniel

 Hopefully there will still be places available to welcome new students who are interested in joining, and I am still accepting inquiries from Art Clubs and Societies about Demonstrations/Workshops in the surrounding areas of Yorkshire.

-With regard to the number of student places available in each class, this will again depend on the management of the premises I use, and also the general United Kingdom future situation/regulations in respect of continuing Covid problems.
+With regard to the number of student places available in each class, this will depend on the management of the premises I use.

-Hand sanitizers and antibacterial spray/wipes will still be provided, and if required by the premises, masks will be worn when moving about to protect the most vulnerable members of our groups.
+Hand sanitizers and antibacterial spray/wipes will still be provided, to protect the more vulnerable members of our groups.

 Please contact by telephone on 0113 2299588 / 07939504813 or by email at artforall@yahoo.com.